 The Town Deal Area

-This is the geographic area which will be considered in the development of the Clay Cross Town Fund Investment Plan.
+This is the geographic area which is covered by the Investment Plan Clay Cross Town Deal Plan (proposed area .jpg | 200kb).
 The Investment Plan will focus on this area but of course it will also need to consider the influence of links and relationships with the wider region.
-The area can be found in the document library.

 To oversee the preparation of the Town Investment Plan a Clay Cross Town Board (CCTB) has been established.
 The CCTB is supported by North East Derbyshire Council and Derbyshire County Council.